csvpath/csvpath/csvpath/matching/functions/print.md

 # Print

-Prints to std.out and/or to a Printer object.
+Prints to std.out and/or to a <a href='https://github.com/dk107dk/csvpath/blob/main/csvpath/util/printer.py'>Printer object</a>.

 `print()` is helpful for debugging and validation.
 Print can also be a quick way to create an output .csv or in another way capture the data generated during a run.